At 1,235 ft (376 m), you might think that summiting Charles Mound, Illinois’ highpoint, is a simple matter. You’d be both right and wrong.

 Charles Mound, Illinois Highpoint Slideshow:

 Otherwise it’s a long drive through the beautiful Driftless Area (one of the best names of a region).
 Rolling farmland and winding country roads are the main feature as noticed from a car, but this is an area worth exploring.

 Another difficulty in summiting this highpoint is the fact that it is on private property.
-Public access is granted only on the first full weekends of the months of June, July, August, and September, so planning is a must.
+Public access is granted only (as of this posting) on the first full weekends of the months of June, July, August, and September, so planning is a must.

 In the old days, one could drive nearly to the highpoint, parking and walking a slight rise in the gravel driveway to the highpoint itself.
 Now it’s mandated to park near a gate on North Charles Mound Road and hike in, a round trip of approximately 2 miles.

 For the most part, the hiking is not strenuous, though there is definitely a few steeper areas that can be difficult for little legs and old lungs.
 About half the path is in shade, which is nice on a hot day.
 Be sure to use insect repellent and check for ticks!

 Interesting note: While Charles Mound is the highest natural point in Illinois, the actual highest point is the Willis/Sears Tower, a 110-story, 1,450 foot (442.1 m) skyscraper in downtown Chicago.

 Directions to Charles Mound: